-2) The race was run for the first time at the inaugural Breeders’ Cup at Hollywood Park in 1984.
+2) The race was run for the first time at the inaugural Breeders’ Cup at the now closed Hollywood Park in 1984.
 The current distance is 1 1/8 miles.
 From 1984 to 1987, the race was run at 1 1/4 miles.

 4) The Distaff has produced a few significant longshot winners, including Spain (55-1) in 2000, One Dreamer (47-1) in 1994, and Adoration (40-1) in 1994.
 There have been six odds-on beaten favorites, the last coming in 2006 with Fleet Indian, who was injured during the running of the race and did not finish.

 5) The 1988 Distaff remains one of the most memorable in Breeders’ Cup history.
 The undefeated Personal Ensign, in the final race of her career, looking hopelessly beaten a few strides from the wire, caught Winning Colors to notch her 13th straight win.